brianmccrory/jazzofjapan/_albums/seiji-endo-tsutaete-ikou.md

 other_links:
    - {url: http://tsutaeteikopj.net/", comment: "The Tsutaete Ikou project website, with piano score and lyrics"}
 ---
-Inspired by brave, kindhearted students at a benefit concert, musicians Hiroco Nakano, Shinya Nitta, and Seiji Endo created the *Tsutaete Ikou* project to offer support and pay homage to lives taken by the devastating Tohoku earthquake of March 11, 2011.
+In memory of the lives taken by the devastating Tohoku earthquake and tsunami of March 11, 2011, three musicians formed the *Tsutaete Ikou* project.
+Pianist Seiji Endo and vocalists Hiroco Nagano and Shinya Nitta were touched by the brave and kindhearted students they met at a benefit concert, children who became an inspiration for the musicians.

-The resulting heart-warming anthem “Tsutaete Ikou” was dedicated to strengthen the spirit of survivors and help soothe painful memories.
-The title (meaning to tell, convey) echoes a stone monument at Ishinomaki high school which promises to tell their story forever.
+“Tsutaete Ikou” is the resulting heart-warming anthem, dedicated to strengthening the spirit of survivors and helping to soothe painful memories.
+The title echoes a stone monument at Ishinomaki high school which promises to tell their story forever.

-After disasters, one may feel powerless individually, yet the act of remembering, passing the message on, and coming together with music unites us and supports our spirit.
+After disasters such as this, one may feel hopeless individually, yet the act of remembering together, passing the message on, and uniting with music does wonders to support the spirit.

-The CD contains three versions of the song (the original version, an English version, and a solo piano version), with proceeds donated to affected disaster areas and educational funds for children.
+The CD contains three versions of the song “Tsutaete Ikou”, and proceeds were donated to affected disaster areas and educational funds for children.